Event Marketing Strategies: The Small Business and Nonprofit Guide

 Having an event is great but having an event marketing tool that provides data so you can improve all of your marketing going forward?
 Priceless.

-Using an event marketing tool can help you to keep track of important information about attendees.
+Using an event management tool can help you keep track of important information about attendees.

-• If you hosted a virtual demo, it’s a good idea to send along a recording to everyone who signed up, even if they didn’t attend your event.
+• Send recordings.
+If you hosted a virtual demo, send a recording to everyone who signed up, even if they didn’t attend.

-• Post photos and videos to social media to show off your event and encourage people to share.
+• Post photos and videos.
+Share on social media to show off your event and encourage people to share.

 After your event is over, it’s time to look at your data to analyze your success and determine how you will adjust your event marketing plan moving forward.